dydxprotocol/v4-documentation/pages/validators/full_node_streaming.md

 This feature aims to provide real-time, accurate orderbook updates and fills.
 Complete orderbook activities and fills are streamed to the client and can be used to construct a full depth L3 orderbook.
 Streams are implemented using the existing GRPC query service from Cosmos SDK.

 The current implementation provides information on orders and fills.
-Note that by dYdX V4’s design, the orderbook can be slightly different across different nodes.
+Note that by dYdX V4’s optimistic orderbook design, the orderbook can be slightly different across different nodes.

-**Disclaimer:** We recommend you use this exclusively with your own self-hosted node.
+**Disclaimer:** It’s possible for the full node to block indefinitely when sending a message to an unresponsive client, so right now we recommend you use this exclusively with your own node and that the client always close the gRPC stream before shutting down.
+This issue will be fixed in the next version (v4.1.4)

 ## Enabling GRPC Streaming